jihedkdiss/Deagle/README.md

 1. Launch Deagle either by double click or type `Deagle` in the command prompt.
 You can use `DeagleNostalgic` for the old version! 😄
 2. Click Yes if prompted by UAC
 3. Deagle will perform a quick scan (green means good - nothing means bad)
-4. System information is logged at `DeagleLogs\`
+4. System information is logged at `DeagleLogs\` for the new version and `log.txt` for the old one
-5. In short, don't be an asshole and you're good.
+5. Once completed press enter to exit

 ## Limitations
 Windows Server and Insider versions are NOT officially supported.
 Run at your own risk.